intel/libmebo/README.md

 # LibMebo: Library for Media Encode bitrate-control-algorithm Orchestration.

-LibMebo is an open source library for orchestrating the bitrate algorithms for an encoder pipeline.
+LibMebo is an open source library for orchestrating the bitrate algorithms for a video encoder pipeline.
 The encoder itself could be running on hardware or software.
+LibMebo has a collection of BRC algorithms derived from various open-source encoder implementations.

 See the [explainer](https://github.com/intel/libmebo/blob/master/explainer.md) for more info.